meleu/meleudotdev/articles/exercism.md

 ---
-dg-publish: false
+dg-publish: true
-title: exercism the most effective way to learn a new programming language
+title: "exercism: the most effective way to learn a new programming language"
-subtitle: Why I think exercism.org is the best way to learn a new programming language
+description: Why I think exercism.org is the best way to learn a new programming language
-slug: exercism
+tags:
-tags: programming, learn coding
+  - learning
-domain: meleu.hashnode.dev
+date: 2022-09-09T10:13:00-03:00
 ---

 ## Intro